paul-bennett/juggle/src/main/resources/README.md

 ```

 Since Java normally applies these conversions automatically, Juggle does too.

-If we don't explicitly use a bounded wildcard in our query, Juggle considers
+If the query doesn't use a _bounded_ wildcard, Juggle considers each parameter
-each parameter type to be a lower bound for a wildcard, and return and exception
+type to be a lower bound for a wildcard, and return and exception types to be
-types to be upper bounds.
+upper bounds.

-So we can write the query more naturally and get the same results:
+So the above query can be written more naturally, and Juggle will give the
+same results:
 ```shell
 $ juggle 'CharSequence (String,int,int)'
 public CharSequence String.subSequence(int,int)